gemgento/rails_script/README.md

         return this
 ````

 Inheritance from the generator can only come from a Utility class.
-Any custom class you wish to extend should be created as a Utility.
+Any class you wish to extend should be created as a Utility.
 The installer adds the line ```//= require_tree ./utilities``` before loading tree to handle this.
-If you have a utility that extends a utility, you should make sure the extended utility is loaded first by explicitly requiring it before the utilities tree.
+If you have a utility that extends a utility, then make sure the extended utility is loaded first by explicitly requiring it before ```//= require_tree ./utilities```.

 ### Custom Controllers